debarshri/bigmap/README.md

 You need a running hbase cluster, mongodb or cassandra and Java 1.7 and above.

 The following example is for HBase-0.90.6 version.

+Note : BigMap is optimized if you HBase is optimized. \\
+It is not a magic bullet, it helps embedding these NoSQL seamlessly in java projects

 Example